Navegó a una página que no está disponible en español en este momento. Seleccione el enlace si desea ver otro contenido en español.

 Scam #3: Refund scams

-Scammers impersonate well-known companies by phone, email, and text to send out fake shipping or purchase notices.
+Scammers are using AI to impersonate well-known companies by phone, email, and text to send out realistic shipping or purchase notices.
 They advise you to call the number provided or click a link in order to dispute the charge.
 They may also call you and say that you are entitled to a refund or discount on a service that is being discontinued.
 These are all ploys to get access to your computer so they can "help you get the refund."

 After they have access to your computer, the scammer may ask you to complete an online “refund form” or sign on to your online banking account.
 They’ll manipulate what you see on your screen or transfer money between your accounts to convince you that you received a refund for much more than promised (e.g., $20,000 instead of $200).
 Then, they make a plea for you to “send the extra money back” so they don't lose their job.
-They may ask you to wire money to a foreign country, purchase gift cards, or mail cash.
+They may ask you to wire money to a foreign country, purchase gift cards, mail cash, or send a courier to your home.

 To help avoid this scam:

-- If you are asked to send money from a recent deposit or overpayment, discuss the situation with a banker or trusted friend or family member.
-Be truthful about the situation, since many scammers direct you to lie about why you're sending the money.
+• If you are asked to send money from a recent deposit or overpayment, discuss the situation with a banker or trusted friend or family member.
+Explain what’s going on truthfully.
+Scammers often tell you to say something that isn’t accurate about why you’re sending money.

 To help avoid this scam: